 CONVENTIONAL DIAGNOSIS METHODS

-Treatments for Acute Myocardial Infarction (AMI):: Stenting and Coronary Bypass Graft for example, are extremely time – consuming and expensive.
+Treatments for Acute Myocardial Infarction (AMI): Stenting and Coronary Bypass Graft for example, are extremely time – consuming and expensive [6].
 Therefore, the current diagnosis techniques focus on early detection of AMI before tissue death occurs.
-Many powerful medical diagnosis techniques include: Cardiac MRI, CT Angiography and Echocardiographytremendously .
+Many powerful medical diagnosis techniques, including Cardiac MRI [4], CT Angiography [5] and Echocardiography [1], have been used tremendously for the diagnosis of AMI.
 These diagnosis techniques have been known to be extremely accurate in addition to providing high resolution medical images about the inner structure and function of the myocardium.

 CARDIAC MRI